 Oliver Aldort joined the Boston Symphony Orchestra in September 2015.

-Raised on Orcas Island, in Washington State, Oliver Aldort began his musical studies on cello and piano at the age of six.
-He gave his debut recital at age seven, and has performed as a soloist with orchestras since the age of ten.
-Among these were performances with the Victoria Symphony Orchestra, Newton Symphony Orchestra, and the Philharmonia Northwest Orchestra.
-Mr. Aldort was co-principal cellist of the Curtis Symphony Orchestra in the 2013/14 season, and has performed at the Verbier Festival Academy, the Tanglewood Music Center, and the Steans Music Institute at Ravinia.
+Raised on Orcas Island in Washington State, Aldort began his musical studies on cello and piano at the age of 6.
+He gave his debut recital at age 7 and has performed as a soloist with orchestras since the age of 10, including performances with the Victoria Symphony, Newton Symphony Orchestra, and Philharmonia Northwest.
+Aldort was co-principal cellist of the Curtis Symphony Orchestra in the 2013-14 season, and has performed at the Verbier Festival Academy, Tanglewood Music Center, and Steans Music Institute at Ravinia.

-Mr. Aldort received his Bachelor of Music degree from the Curtis Institute of Music in May, 2015.
+Aldort received his Bachelor of Music from the Curtis Institute of Music in May 2015.
 His major teachers have included Carter Brey, Peter Wiley, Lynn Harrell, Ron Leonard and Amos Yang.